LouisCharlesC/safe/README.md

 std::mutex frontEndMutex;
 safe::Safe<int> safeValue; // <-- value and mutex packaged together!
 {
-	safe::LockGuard<safe::Safe<int>> value(safeValue); // <-- right mutex: guaranteed!
+	safe::Safe<int>::Access<std::lock_guard> value(safeValue); // <-- right mutex: guaranteed!
 	++*value; // access the value using pointer semantics: * and -> } // from here, you cannot directly access the value anymore: jolly good, since the mutex is not locked anymore!
 --safeValue.unsafe(); // <-- unprotected access: clearly expressed!
 ```
 ## Vocabulary
-* safe: the safe library.
+* *safe*: the safe library.
 * Value object: whatever needs to be protected by a lockable object.
 * Lockable object: an object that exhibits the BasicLockable interface: lock() and unlock().
 Examples are std::mutex and std::recursive_mutex.
-* Safe object: Combines a value object and a lockable object.
+* Safe object: combines a value object and a lockable object.
 Expose the value object through a simple and expressive interface.
 * Lock object: an object that manages a lockable object.
 Examples are std::lock_guard and std::unique_lock.
 * Access object: a Lock object that also gives pointer-like access to the value object.
-* Access mode: read-write or read-only.
-Access objects can be created with read-write or read-only behavior.
-Read-only Access objects are especially useful to enforce the read-only nature of std::shared_mutex*es* (c++17) and std::shared_lock*s* (c++14).
+* Access mode: Access objects can be created with read-write or read-only behavior.
+Read-only Access objects are especially useful to enforce the read-only nature of std::shared_mutex (c++17) and std::shared_lock (c++14).
 ## Main features:
 ### 1. Safety and clarity
 #### Get your code right
 No more naked shared variables, no more locking the wrong mutex, no more mistaken access outside the safety of a locked mutex.
 #### Hide those ugly details
-No more plain mutexes lying around, no more locks, no more mutable (ever used a member mutex varible within a const-qualified member function ?).
+No more plain mutexes lying around, no more locks, no more mutable (ever used a member mutex variable within a const-qualified member function ?).
 ### 2. Choose any lockable and lock that fit your needs
 The Safe class is templated on the lockable object: use std::mutex, std::shared_mutex (c++17), name it!
 The Access class is templated on the lock object: use std::lock_guard, boost::shared_lock_guard, anything you want!